What Is Sleep Apnea? – Ballston Spa, NY

 - Untreated sleep apnea can lead to a drastic reduction in a person’s life span.
 People with completely uncontrolled sleep apnea do not tend to live past age 55.

-- Sleep apnea is one of the most common causes of a decreased libido and sexual dysfunction.
+- Sleep apnea is one of the most common causes of decreased libido and sexual dysfunction.

 - Frequent trips to the bathroom during the night could be a sign of undiagnosed sleep apnea.

-- People with sleep apnea are also more likely to grind their teeth at night.
+- People with sleep apnea are more likely to grind their teeth at night.